Humanities at Elm Court

 Young people are instinctively curious, the Humanities disciplines of History, Geography, Religious Education and Citizenship tap into this desire to understand a number of key issues such as why the world looks the way it does?
 And why do particular groups of people behave the way they do?

-Extra: As part of the coursework requirements for Citizenship Studies GCSE students pick a charity with the aim of raising awareness within a target audience of the important work that they carry out.
-Many students have chosen charities that they have a personal connection with and have been very passionate about this task.
+Extra: As part of the coursework requirements for Citizenship Studies GCSE pupils pick a charity with the aim of raising awareness within a target audience of the important work that they carry out.
+Many pupils have chosen charities that they have a personal connection with and have been very passionate about this task.
 The project work demonstrates to the students how they have the power to effect change.

 Further to school agreeing to have a badge and article of support uploaded onto our website; we are delighted to be able to advise that our well has been built!